Jakesta13/Percy_Rover_Image_Grab/README.md

 ## To-do:
 * Add a way to select all SOLs (Intentionally this time!) - This should be easyier since NASA's url API changed a little for SOLs a while back.
-* ~~Use CURL to download images? benefit to this is a timeout can be added.~~ - Rethinking about this.
+* Use CURL to download images, would allow for asynchronous downloads and possibly more features.